Clap, don't chant: China aims for 'Zero COVID' Olympics

 The prevention protocols will be similar to those at the Tokyo Games this summer, but much tighter.
 That won’t be a stretch in Beijing, with China having maintained a “Zero COVID” policy since early in the pandemic.

-Still, China’s ability to stick to its zero-tolerance approach nationally is already being tested by the highly contagious omicron variant, which is more contagious than earlier versions of the virus and better able to evade protection from vaccines.
+Still, China’s ability to stick to its zero-tolerance approach nationally is already being tested by the highly transmissible omicron variant, which is more contagious than earlier variants of the virus and better able to evade protection from vaccines.

 Here’s how the Games will work.